 A. Board of Health review.
 The Board of Health shall, within 45 days following receipt of a definitive plan, report to the Planning Board, in writing, its approval or disapproval of said plan.
 In the event of disapproval, it shall make specific findings as to which, if any, lots shown on such plan cannot be used for building sites without injury to the public health, and it shall include such specific findings and the reasons therefor in its report.
 Failure to so report shall be deemed approval by the Board of Health.
-Should the Board of Health be unable to complete a full review of the project within the statutory forty-five-day window, is shall file a preliminary statement indicating any problems found within the 45 days and a completed statement as soon as possible thereafter.
+Should the Board of Health be unable to complete a full review of the project within the statutory forty-five-day window, it shall file a preliminary statement indicating any problems found within the 45 days and a completed statement as soon as possible thereafter.
 (See MGL c.
 41, § 81U.)

 (1) Every acceptable lot so situated that it cannot be served by a connection to the municipal sewer system shall undergo a percolation test carried out under the supervision of the Board of Health's Septic Inspector, according to the procedures required by state law and Title V of the regulations.
 Such lot shall be provided with a septic tank and drain field whose design and placement are satisfactory to the Septic Inspector.